This page covers different courses taught by the members of our group.

 Seminars

-Solutions shall be uploaded in Moodle, the deadlines for each seminars are indicated there.
+All solutions need to be uploaded in Moodle, the deadlines for each seminars are indicated there.

 - for each problem solved, a certain number of points (as indicated at the end of each task) will be credited